Menu

 Differences between Bullet train and Normal train

-3. High speed trains believe in magnetic levitation.
-3. The normal trains run on a ballasted track
+High-speed trains use magnetic levitation.
+The normal trains run on a ballasted track

-Each day traveling by air is becoming less expensive.
-As a result, the demand of traveling by air has increased to a great extent.
+Each day, traveling by air is becoming less expensive.
+As a result, the demand for traveling by air has increased to a great extent.

-On the other hand, there are some passenger trains that are mostly overcrowded.
+On the other hand, some passenger trains are mostly overcrowded.
 This is true for some of the routes and not for all of them.
-It is therefore required to transport a high number of people from one place to another in an environment-friendly way.
+It is therefore required to transport a high number of people from one place to another in an environmentally friendly way.

 In order to transport heavy freight from one place to another, it is very important for the trains to operate properly.
 In the initial years, coal was used in order to power the steam locomotives.